bovinehero/bovinehero.github.io/_posts/2019-08-20-Stapler-Dojo-Part-2-Exercises.md

 > Q. What do each of the IP addresses return?
 Can you determine which IP is 'Stapler'?

-> D. Consider the output, what can you determine about each IP?
+> Q. Consider the output, what can you determine about each IP?

 ## Active Recon